How Recommendations Are Calculated

 - V-bit geometry — effective cutting diameter varies with DOC.
 Parameters are valid at full V-engagement depth; for lettering and 3D V-carving let CAM drive the depth.

 - Drill bit semantics — chipload applies to plunge/peck operations only, not lateral milling.
+The result panel shows a feed per revolution value (in/rev) alongside the standard outputs — this is the more practical number for peck-drilling cycle setup in CAM.

 - Engraving bit— values are for the shank diameter; the actual cutting tip may be 0.01–0.03" wide.
 Any lateral force risks breakage.